-Stack ventilation is a passive ventilation method which takes advantage of the pressure, temperature and density difference between the interior and exterior airflow.
+Stack ventilation is a passive ventilation method that takes advantage of the pressure, temperature, and density difference between the interior and exterior airflow.

 If you observe architecture in flood-prone areas, you might notice that the structures are built at a certain height on stick-like structures- these are called stilts.
 Stilts not only reduce damage to life and property, they also double as storage and cattle sheds.